Stonehenge tunnel is approved by government

 The Department for Transport approved the £1.7bn two-mile (3.2km) tunnel from Amesbury to Berwick Down in Wiltshire on Friday.

-Planning permission was first given in 2020 but was later overturned in 2021 after campaigns by locals.
+Planning permission was first given in 2020 but was later quashed by the High Court in 2021 after campaigns by locals.

-Highways England said it wanted to build the tunnel to reduce traffic and cut journey times on the A303, a route from London to South West England.
+Highways England said it wanted to build the tunnel to reduce traffic and cut journey times on the A303.

+The plan involves overhauling eight miles the major road which goes from London to South West England.

+Transport Secretary Mark Harper said in a 64-page letter he was "satisfied there is a clear need" for the new tunnel and the project's "harm on spatial, visual relations and settings is less than substantial and should be weighed against the public benefits".

 Follow BBC West on Facebook, Twitter and Instagram.
 Send your story ideas to: bristol@bbc.co.uk